 Placing a hold

-Whether the book you want is available right now or has a waitlist, placing a hold is the way to request it for checkout whenever it’s ready.
+Whether the book you want is available right now or has a waitlist, placing a hold lets you request it for checkout whenever it’s ready.

 To place a hold, first find the item you want by searching or browsing.
 For most items, you’ll see a green button to the right.
 For print items, the button says “Place a Hold.”
 For ebooks and e-audio with a waitlist, the button says “Request this Download.”
 Find the format you want, then click the green button to place your hold (click the image for a larger view):